Regional Transit Connection Discount Card Program

 Francisco Bay Area.
 The RTC Program does not apply to paratransit services.

 IMPORTANT NOTE: The RTC Program no longer issues cards to seniors (age 65 and over).
 The Senior Clipper card offers the same features and discounts, with no application fee, and does not expire.
 You can obtain a Senior Clipper card by mail, email and fax, or at your local transit agency.
 Click here for information on how to obtain a Senior Clipper card.

 For specific fare information in your area, contact your local transit system.
 Click here for locations and hours of operation.

 Applications for the RTC Discount ID Card are accepted at San Francisco Bay Area

 transit agency locations and forwarded to a central processing office, where application information is verified.
 Qualified applicants are then mailed the new RTC card.

 Apply for an RTC Discount ID Card at your local transit agency.
 Note the hours of operation of the agency before you go.

 When applying for a Discount ID Card:

-Complete the application form for either "Basic" or "Medical" eligibility (described below).
-Incomplete applications will not be accepted.
+Complete an application form for either “Basic” or “Medical” eligibility

 Registration Card, U.S. Military Identification Card or Military Dependent Card.